NKI-AI/direct/docs/datasets.rst

         ...

-- **Step3**: To use your dataset, you have to request it in the :code:`config.yaml` file.
-The follows shows an example for training.
+- To use your dataset, you have to request it in the :code:`config.yaml` file.
+The following shows an example for training.

 .. code-block:: yaml